SEND

 The Keyworker Service for Shropshire, Telford and Wrekin is delivered by Barnardo’s and is for children and young people with high support needs.

-Learning Diasability Annual Health Check
+Learning Disability Annual Health Check

 Annual health checks are for adults and young people aged 14 or over with a learning disability.